steelx/ajinkyaxjs/_posts/2015-04-28-Simple-AngularJs-SVG-Charts-Directive.md

 #Create simple Angularjs SVG Charts Directive

 I will show you Step by step code to create SVG Charts directive in AngularJs.
-This will be simple, also I will take your throught basics of AngularJs Directives
+This will be simple, also I will take your through basics of AngularJs Directives

   - Directive Markup
   - Template